thecasual/javascript-request/README.md

 # Template for javascript request

-Skeletons to be used to send request via javascript
+Skeleton to be used to send request via javascript